HL7/US-Core-STU3/pages/_includes/us-core-patient-intro.md

     by identifier.system and may be location specific.
 -   Query for a Patient demographic information using first name, last name, birthdate, and gender.
--   Query for Patients less than 5 years of age
--   Query for Patients between ages of 25 and 50

 ##### Mandatory Data Elements and Terminology